jakubjanak/subredditDemo/README.md

 # subredditDemo
-Subreddit demo created alongside completing the course from Colt Steele.
-Using EJS to create template subreddit pages.
+Subreddit demo created as a practice from Colt Steeles course.
+Using JavaScript, Node (express, ejs).